If you’re looking for a list of the best National Trust Devon walks to experience the great outdoors, you’re at the right place.

 Lundy Island is brimming with wildlife, with most of the island forming the Lundy Marine National Nature Reserve.
 Pack your binoculars for an unforgettable 4 miles (6.4 km) nature ramble.

 Lundy is a birdwatcher’s paradise, and its most iconic resident is the puffin.
 Along with other seabirds like guillemots, gulls, fulmars, kittiwakes, Manx shearwaters and razorbills.
-It’s also home chaffinches, stonechats, wrens and the beautiful sound of the skylark, and butterflies like the red admiral too.
+It’s also home chaffinches, stonechats, wrens and the beautiful sound of the skylark, and butterflies like the red admiral.

 The island is also a haven for marine life with basking sharks, bottlenose and common dolphins and porpoises frequent visitors.
 Rarer sightings include exotic sunfish and leatherback turtles, and occasionally orcas too.

 Lundy is home to nearly 200 grey seals which you can see all around the island, and you can get up close to them on snorkelling safaris.
-On rocky ledges, you’ll see brightly coloured corals and sponges, and there’s plenty of rockpools to explore.
+You’ll see brightly coloured corals and sponges on rocky ledges, and there are plenty of rockpools to explore.

 On land, sika deer and wild goats roam freely amongst dozens of wildflowers, fungi, lichens and even the carnivorous sundew plants.